mcsquizzy/red-team-toolbox/lateral-movement/README.md

 Options:
 -h               Show this help message
--p <IP address>  Do a port scan of the given IP address -w               Serves an local web server for transferring files
+-p <IP address>  Do a port scan of the given IP address

+-w               Serves a local web server for transferring files

 Output:
 -c               No colours.
 Without colours, the output can probably be read better